praveenvijayan/styledocco/README.md

 ## Examples

+    /* <button class="btn primary">Primary</button>
+        Provides extra visual weight and identifies the primary action in a set of buttons. */ .btn.primary {
+        background: blue;
+        color: white;
+    }

+Would output an HTML document with one column displaying the rendered button followed by the description, and another column with the code.
+The code will also be included in a `style` element of the document.

-This page was generated from the StyleDocco readme file, and the [docs](resources/docs.html) file is the the default StyleDocco CSS file.
+This page is also an example itself, as it was generated from the StyleDocco readme file.
+The [docs](resources/docs.html) file is the documentation of the default StyleDocco CSS file.

 An additional example was generated from a modified file from the [Twitter Bootstrap](examples/bootstrap/docs/index.html) project.

 ## Acknowledgements

-Thanks to:
+thanks to:

  * [jashkenas](https://github.com/jashkenas/docco)
  * [mbrevoort](https://github.com/mbrevoort/docco-husky)